Bangkok City Tour

 Bangkok City Tour!

 Day hike of the main temples of Bangkok as the Temple of the Emerald Buddha and the Wat Arun.
 Wat Pho, The World’s Largest Reclining Buddha.
 Guided tour of the Royal Palace …. don’t miss out!

-Hours 9.00 am: guided tour of the Royal Palace.
+Guided tour of the Royal Palace.
 This complex, surrounded by walls, is shaped like a small “city within a city” and is located on the island of Ratankosin.
-Here you can admire luxurious palaces, buildings and temples such as the Temple of the Emerald Buddha (Wat Phra Keow), considered the most sacred Buddhist temple, which has a large statue of the Buddha carved in jade.
+Here you can admire luxurious palaces, famous buildings and temples such as the Temple of the Emerald Buddha (Wat Phra Keow), considered the most sacred Buddhist temple, which houses inside a large statue of Buddha carved in jade.

-At 1.30 pm: guided tour to Wat Pho and Wat Arun (Temple of dawn).
-The temple is located in the District of Bangkok Yai, Thonburi in populous neighborhood on the right bank of the Chao Phraya River.
-Guided tour of the temple.
+Guided tour of Wat Pho (sleeping Buddha) and Wat Arun (Temple of the Dawn).
+The temple is located in the Bangkok Yai district, in the populous district of Thonburi on the right bank of the Chao Phraya river.